Peepal Tree Press: 1960s–1980s

-In the mid-60s, Leeds had a literary scene which attracted writers from around the world.
-During this period, Peepal Tree Press' founder Jeremy Poynting befriended Kenyan writer Ngũgĩ wa Thiong'o at the University of Leeds, who inspired his interest in Caribbean literature.
+In the mid-1960s, Leeds had a literary scene that attracted writers from around the world.
+During this period, Peepal Tree Press's founder Jeremy Poynting befriended Kenyan writer Ngũgĩ wa Thiong'o at the University of Leeds, who inspired his interest in Caribbean literature.
 At that point a lecturer in further education and a trade unionist, this friendship led Poynting to pursue a PhD in Caribbean literature at the University of Leeds.
 He first visited the Caribbean in 1976 as part of his research.

 In the 1970s, Poynting was a frequent visitor at New Beacon Books, run by John La Rose and Sarah White.
 La Rose and White were also involved in the Caribbean Artists Movement (CAM) and organised the International Book Fair of Radical Black and Third World Books with Jessica Huntley of Bogle-L'Ouverture Publications.
-According to Gail Low, these organisations blurred the boundaries between book shop, publisher and community activism, which was common among the grassroots publishing collectives of the 70s and 80s.
+According to Gail Low, these organisations blurred the boundaries between book shop, publisher and community activism, which was common among the grassroots publishing collectives of the 1970s and '80s.
 During this time, Poynting would also become a regular contributor to Wasafiri.
 These relationships would, Poynting says, lay the foundation and inspiration for what would become Peepal Tree Press.

 By the 1980s, the Caribbean titles published in the UK were already at risk, as marketing to overseas audiences was considered unprofitable.
 Heinemann, for instance, was acquired by British Tyre & Rubber, which sold its Social Sciences list to Gower Press in Aldershot.
 Gower Press subsequently cancelled the Caribbean World Series in 1984.

 That same year, while visiting Guyana, Poynting saw local writer Rooplall Monar acting out some of his stories in the ruins of the Lusignan sugar estate.
 Forbes Burnham's authoritarian regime had led to a paper shortage in the country, so publishing opportunities in Guyana were slim.
 When Monar despaired that they would never see print, Poynting decided to publish the stories back in the UK.

 In 1985, Poynting printed Monar's Backdam People at Thomas Danby College, where he worked.
 Though publishers such as Heinemann and Longman had moved away from Caribbean books, this first title nevertheless sold out its modest print run of 400 copies at the International Book Fair of Radical Black and Third World Books.

 The name chosen for the new press was intended both as a pun (as a homophone for "people") and as a symbol of the diaspora.
 It is named for the holy bodhi tree, brought as seeds by indentured Hindu workers to the Caribbean, where it became nativised.
 The tree thus represents something dispersed that sets down roots in a new location.
 At the time, Indians in some parts of the Caribbean were also politically and socially marginalised, so the name was also a political reminder of the Caribbean's diversity.